 Preventing Water Heater Leaking

-Here are a few ways to delay the onset of costly internal water heater leaks.
+Here are a few ways to delay the onset of costly internal water heater leaks :

-In any case, an anode rod sacrifices itself to protect the interior lining of a water heater tank.
-It attracts elements in the water that can corrode and destroy the other metal parts of the tank.
-You can think of the anode rod as a magnet.
-It draws in minerals and metal ions to itself that can otherwise cause oxidation and rust in the heater.
+Inside your water tank is a “sacrificial anode rod.”
+In any case, an anode rod sacrifices itself to protect the interior of a water heater tank.
+It attracts elements in the water that can corrode and destroy the other metal parts of the tank but they don’t last long (months or few years).

 Don’t Forget to Maintain Your Water Heater